PowerDNS/pdns/docs/markdown/recursor/settings.md

 * Integer
 * Default: 7000

-Total maximum number of miliseconds of wallclock time the server may use to answer a single query.
+Total maximum number of milliseconds of wallclock time the server may use to answer a single query.

 ## `minimum-ttl-override`